 To make ahead: Simply chop the watermelon, cucumber and mint a few hours before serving.
 You can also whisk the dressing together beforehand as well.
 Right before serving, add chopped ingredients to a large bowl, along with feta and dressing.
 Toss and then serve!

 Salt to taste

-- Place the chopped watermelon, cucumber, feta and mint in a large bowl.
+- Cut the watermelon into bite size cubs.
+Then place the chopped watermelon, cucumber, feta and mint in a large bowl.

 - Whisk together the olive oil, lime juice and sugar in a bowl.